GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 ## DATA PROCESSING - PROJECTIONS

+- Compute the required statistics based on the collection of geotiff representing the different combinations of RCP and periods.
-- Run zonal statistic using ADM2 as zone and nc data as value based on input (country, horizon, RCP) and settings aggregation criteria
+- Run zonal statistic using ADM2 as zone and nc data as value based on input (country, period, RCP) and settings aggregation criteria

 |          Hazard           |               Associated climate indices           |
 |---------------------------|----------------------------------------------------|